optakt/optakt.github.io/content/flare/consensus.md

 Examples and further specifications of [Total Ordering algorithms](https://core.ac.uk/display/82213948) specify conditions for each one and calculates its communication complexity and performance.

-The algorithms employ a multistage voting strategy to achieve agreements on the total order and epxloit the random structure of the casual order to achieve probabilistic termination.
+The algorithms employ a multistage voting strategy to achieve agreements on the total order and exploits the random structure of the casual order to achieve probabilistic termination.
 They ensure that non-faulty processes construct identical total orders on messages and that non-Byzantine processes construct consistent total orders, provided that the resilience requirements are satisfied.

-A process has no control over which message extends its casual order prefix in a step and it cannot determine whether any future extension of its casual order prefix will involve a message that follows a particular message.
+A process has no control over which message extends its casual order prefix in a step, and it cannot determine whether any future extension of its casual order prefix will involve a message that follows a particular message.
 The asynchronous nature and faulty behavior of the process and the communication medium are reflected in the Byzantine partial order of messages that is input to the algorithms.

 ### Aleph Algorithm

 One of the examples of Total Order algorithms with total ordering execution is [Aleph](https://arxiv.org/abs/1908.05156).
-Aleph is a leaderless, fully asynchronous, Byzantine Fault Tolerant consensus protocol for total odering of messages that are exchanged between entities in a network.
+Aleph is a leaderless, fully asynchronous, Byzantine Fault Tolerant consensus protocol for total ordering of messages that are exchanged between entities in a network.
 Consequently, it is based on a distributed construction of a partially ordered set and the execution step - the algorithm for reaching a consensus on its extension to a total order.
 To achieve a consensus, the processes perform computations based on only a local copy of the data structure, however, they are bound to end up with the same result as required by the total ordering process.